Broccoli Casserole From Scratch

 - Meanwhile, melt 1 tablespoon of the butter in a medium saucepan over medium-low heat.
 Add the mushrooms and cook until soft, about 4 minutes, stirring occasionally.
 Transfer mushrooms to the bowl with the broccoli.

 - In the same saucepan, melt 4 tablespoons of the butter over medium heat.
-Whisk in the flour until smooth; cook, whisking constantly, 30 seconds.
-Whisk in the milk and half-n-half.
+Whisk in the flour until smooth.
+Cook, whisking constantly, for 30 seconds.
+Whisk in the milk and half and half.
 Bring to a low simmer and continue to whisk constantly until thickened.
 Remove from the heat and stir in the salt, pepper, and Greek yogurt.

 - Melt the remaining tablespoon of butter and stir into the remaining ¾ cup breadcrumbs.
 Stir in the remaining ½ cup cheddar.
 Sprinkle breadcrumb topping over the casserole.